Chang’an Small Restaurant Chapter 5

 Liu Feng blushed, he cupped his hands[1] and made amends, "Please pardon this junior official."

 "No matter."
 Lin Yan smiled faintly.
-After a momentary pause, he spoke up again, "Those crepes are really that delicious?"
-There was clearly a man in a cape and a hat selling flat cakes also close by.
+After a momentary pause, he spoke up again, "Are those crepes really that delicious?"
+There’s clearly a man in a cape and a hat selling flat cakes close by.

-Liu Feng's face turned redder, and he murmured, "This junior official, this junior official——"
+Liu Feng's face grew even redder as he murmured, "This junior official, this junior official——"

 Lin Yan raised his hand slightly.